krz8/accretions/manual.md

 #### <strong>emptyp</strong> collection

-Returns true when the supplied collection contains no values of any kind.
+Returns true when the supplied collection contains no items of any kind.

 #### <strong>bagp</strong> value

-Returns a true value when the supplied VALUE is an Accretions Bag.
+Returns a true value when the supplied VALUE is an Accretions Bag;
+otherwise, returns NIL in all other cases.